oussama-01-c/Oussama_01_c/README.md

 ## Summary

-Motivated student focused on C and C++ with emphasis on low-level programming, memory management, and algorithms.
+Motivated student focused on C and C++ with emphasis on Near-expert-level programming, memory management, and algorithms.
 Committed to writing clean, efficient, and well-documented code through practical projects.

 ---